-The 15-credit hour Graduate Certificate Program in REES has several components:
+The Graduate Certificate Program in REES has several components:

 - Core Colloquium.
 REEES 601, REES Graduate Core Colloquium.
 Required for all certificate students for one year, including one fall semester and one winter semester; ideally during the first year after joining program.
 This ongoing course draws on and addresses area-related issues, including programs (Noon Lectures and Center events); Center “gateway” and other course lectures; guest speakers; with occasional separate meetings on development and current state of REES.
 All students are expected to attend CREES Noon Lectures.
 (2 credits)

 - Distribution Requirements.
 Courses may count for both geographic and disciplinary distributions.
-Students must complete courses EITHER in all three geographic areas OR in all three disciplinary fields.
+Students must complete courses in two geographic areas and in two disciplinary fields.
 A list of courses is available on the CREES website.

 - Language Proficiency.
 Students must have at least 2nd-year competency in a REE-area language (3rd-year for Russian or Polish), as demonstrated by coursework (with a grade of B- or better in the final semester) or with satisfactory performance on an examination administered by the relevant U-M department.